Marking Guide

 Required Answers: Clear the scene, properly dispose of soiled dressings, complete the accident/incident report, restock the first aid kit, provide emotional support to bystanders, seek emotional support for themselves.

-Scenario6 : Minor Injuries
+Scenario 6 : Minor Injuries

 Minimum required answer/demonstration: